mimnetto/mimnetto.github.io/README.md

 * Super stocked about how much my jQuery improve during this project!
 * I enjoyed this project a lot.
 I've been going through ups and downs with this class but knowing I could do something like this, all from scratch, really reaffirmed my desire to become a developer.
+* I'm really happy with my modal designs.
+I've worked a lot with CSS in the past but thought I had lost my touch.
+This class had helped me understand the more technical side of it and what the attributes actually mean.
+I'm excited to see myself improving again.

 ### Other Notes